-By Melissa Hartwig, co-founder of the Whole30 program and superplanner when it comes to travel.
+By Melissa Hartwig Urban, a superplanner when it comes to travel.

 You’ve been seeing promotions for our NEW book, The Whole30: The 30-Day Guide to Total Heath and Food Freedom, all over our website and social media feeds.
 We’ve answered your most commonly asked questions about the book, and gave you exclusive sneak peeks right here on the Whole30 blog.
 And in April and May of 2015, my co-founder and I embarked upon a 4-week, 13-city Whole30 book tour.